How to Register

 English language requirements

 To succeed in our programs and courses, you will need an advanced level of written and spoken English.
 If you are unsure whether your English language skills are sufficient, we recommend you complete the International English Language Testing System (IELTS) with a minimum overall band score of 6.5.
-Please check individual programs for additional requirements.
-If you have questions or concerns about your English language proficiency, we encourage you to contact the local IELTS Test Centre in Vancouver.
+If you have questions or concerns about your English language proficiency, we encourage you to contact your local IELTS Test Centre.